donnacamos/makeup_sales/README.md

 # Makeup Sales

-Welcome to the Makeup Sales CLI App!
+Welcome to the Makeup Sales CLI Gem!

 Follow the installation instructions below to see the sales going on at Ulta Beauty's website.